martinabrle/dotnet-aad-storage/README.md

 # dotnet-aad-storage
-Dotnet core example for Ada and azure storage act
+Dotnet core example for AAD and azure storage act